-The Unified Planning Work Program typically includes the following:
+The Unified Planning Work Program typically includes:

 a description of the region’s transportation objectives and critical issues and how the Denver region will address them, through the work program, during the coming two years.
-Input on the objectives and issues is obtained through a meeting of the governing boards of the three agencies and/or through transportation committees discussion and review.
+Input on the objectives and issues are obtained through a meeting of the governing boards of the three agencies and/or through transportation committees’committees’ discussion and review

-the accomplishments of preceding Unified Planning Work Programs and the current status of the transportation planning program
+the accomplishments of preceding UPWPsUPWPs and the current status of the transportation planning program

-an overview of Unified Planning Work Program priority activities
+an overview of UPWPUPWP priority activities

-descriptions of the planning tasks to be performed using federal transportation planning funds and match (and other funds identified by mutual agreement), specifically identifying work activities, objectives, products, participants, responsibilities, and expected completion schedule
+descriptions of the planning tasks to be performed using federal transportation planning funds and matching funds (and other funds identified by mutual agreement).
+Specifically, descriptions identify.S work activities, objectives, products, participants, responsibilities and expected completion schedule.

-identification of funding sources, with revenues and expenditures shown by agency by task, and with documentation that meets federal and state requirements; and
+identification of funding sources, with revenues and expenditures shown by agency by activityactivity, and with documentation that meets federal and state requirements; and

-descriptions of other major transportation planning activities by MOA partner agencies and local governments using other funds.
-These projects are briefly identified for informational reference.
+descriptions of other major transportation planning activities by MPA partner agencies and local governments using other funds.
+These projects are briefly identified for informational purposes.

-The work program year is the federal fiscal year, which begins each October 1.
-Preparation of the Unified Planning Work Program typically begins in March of odd-numbered years.
+The work program year is the federal fiscal year, which begins Oct.
+1. Preparation of the UPWPUPWP typically begins in March of odd-numbered years.
 DRCOG leads this effort, with significant collaboration from RTD and CDOT and assistance from other agencies through the Agency Coordination Team.
-FHWA and FTA review the work program to assure that the proposed activities are consistent with federal requirements and eligible for federal funding.
-The Unified Planning Work Program is adopted by the DRCOG Board through the transportation committees process.
+FHWA and FTA review the work program to ensure the proposed activities are consistent with federal requirements and eligible for federal funding.
+The UPWPUPWP is adopted by the DRCOG Board through the transportation committees process (see sidebar to Section 3.A).
 When the adopted work program receives formal federal approval, CDOT prepares and executes the consolidated transportation planning grant contract with DRCOG using a summary version of the Unified Planning Work Program as the scope of work.
-Exhibit 5 shows a typical timeline for developing the Unified Planning Work Program.
+Exhibit 5 shows a typical timeline for developing the UPWP.UPWP

 Relationship to the Statewide Transportation Planning/Programming Process

-CDOT provides input on planning issues and concerns and on Unified Planning Work Program tasks, products and timing desired by the statewide process.
-As funding allows, the Unified Planning Work Program includes the mutually agreed upon activities necessary to assure seamless products and consistent schedules.
+CDOT provides input on planning issues and concerns and on the UPWP tasks, products and timing desired for the statewide process.
+As funding allows, the UPWPUPWP includes the mutually agreed-upon activities necessary to ensure seamless products and consistent schedules.

 Amendments

-Generally midway through each federal fiscal year and at the end of the first federal fiscal year, progress on the work program is reviewed by the Agency Coordination Team.
+Generally midway through each federal fiscal year and at the end of the first federal fiscal year, the Agency Coordination Team reviews progress on the work program.
 As needed, revisions are identified and an amended Unified Planning Work Program is adopted by the DRCOG Board through the transportation committees process.
-CDOT conveys the adopted amended Unified Planning Work Program to FHWA and FTA for approval.
+CDOT conveys the adopted amended UPWPUPWP to FHWA and FTA for approval.

 Exhibit 5 Typical Unified Planning Work Program Timeline (Odd-numbered years)